js910924/simple_hotel_booking_system/README.md

 # Booking System - C++

-This implementation is for learning OOP concept and C++ programming skill.
+This implementation is for learning OOP and C++ programming skill.

 ## Screenshot
 main menu, read room information from file RooomData.txt